 Lake Placid Summit Boys Adjustable Ice Skate

 K2 Rink Raven BOA Adjustable Skates

 Best Overall Kids’ Skates: American Athletic Shoe Girl’s Tricot Lined Ice Skates

-The American Athletic Shoe Girl’s Tricot Lined Ice Skates are overall a great entry-level pair of ice skates for your child skating outdoors on the pond or indoors at the local ice rink.
-The ice skate is designed for recreational use giving the maximum comfort and support at a reasonable price.
+The American Athletic Shoe Girl’s Tricot Lined Ice Skates are overall a great entry-level pair of kids ice skates for your child skating outdoors on the pond or indoors at the local ice rink.
+The ice skate is designed for recreational use giving maximum comfort and support at a reasonable price.

 A small toe pick at the front of the blade adds to supporting the skater.
-The toe pick helps with more natural push off and the first few steps until the skater gains speed.
+The pick helps with more natural push off and the first few steps until the skater gains speed.
 It also helps kids to stop and is used when performing tricks.
-The nickel-plated steel blade is appealing to the eyes but also a durable blade that is rust-resistant and wear-resistant.
+The nickel-plated blade is appealing to the eyes but is also a durable blade that is rust-resistant and wear-resistant.

 Best for Toddlers: Bauer Lil Angel Champ Skates

 The Bauer Lil Angel Champ Skates are the best kids ice skates for toddlers from 18 months to 4 years old.
 The skates are designed for the smallest of feet, making them perfect for little kids and toddlers who want to start skating from an early age.